-02.06 To assure that follow-up and resolution of allegations, 10 CFR Part 21 or 10 CFR Part 50.55(e) reports, and licensee event reports (LERs) assigned to the Vendor ) are accomplished in a timely manner.
+02.06 To assure that follow-up and resolution of allegations, 10 CFR Part 21 or 10 CFR Part 50.55(e) reports, and licensee event reports (LERs) assigned to the Vendor Inspection Center of Expertise (COE) are accomplished in a timely manner.

-02.07 To assure that fraudulently marketed are and that licensees are informed so that the fraudulent products can be removed from use or possible use.
+02.07 To verify that vendors have programs in place to assure that fraudulently marketed basic components are identified and removed from the supply chain, and that licensees are informed so that the fraudulent products can be removed from use or possible use.

-02.08 To provide input to the NRC operating experience program of instances involving substandard, suspected counterfeit, or fraudulently marketed and to gather information in order to provide timely information to licensees and other users.
+02.08 To provide input to the NRC operating experience program of instances involving substandard, suspected counterfeit, or fraudulently marketed basic components and to gather information in order to provide timely information to licensees and other users.

 2507-03 DEFINITIONS

+03.01 Allegation.
+See Definition in Management Directive 8.8.

-03.0 Announced Inspection.
+03.02 Announced Inspection.
 The vendor or any member of the vendor organization is notified by the lead inspector or any member of the NRC staff that an inspection is to be conducted.
-The announcement may be made by a written communication informing any member of the vendor organization that an inspection may or will take place at a specific time or date.
+The announcement may be made by a telephone call followed by written communication informing any member of the vendor organization that an inspection may or will take place at a specific time or date.

+03.03 Apparent violation.
+A situation or circumstance that does not appear to meet NRC requirements and for which the NRC staff has not made a final enforcement determination.

+03.04 Applicant.
+A person or entity applying for an early site permit, standard design certification, standard design approval, construction permit, combined license or manufacturing license subject to the requirements of 10 CFR Part 50 or Part 52.

-03.0 Basic Component.
+03.05 Basic Component.
+See Definition in 10 CFR Part 21.

+03.06 Combined license (COL).
+A combined construction permit and operating license with conditions for a nuclear power facility issued under subpart C of Part 52.

+03.07 Conclusion.
+As used in this chapter, an assessment of a vendor program or process based on observations or findings.

-03.0 Counterfeit or Fraudulently Marketed Items.
+03.08 Counterfeit or Fraudulently Marketed Items.
 Items that are deliberately manufactured or altered in such a way as to misrepresent the actual quality of the item with intent to defraud or deceive the purchaser.

+03.09 Defect.
+See Definition in 10 CFR Part 21.

+03.10 Deviation.
+See Definition in 10 CFR Part 21.

+03.11 Draft Inspection Report.
+Any version of the inspection report before its official issuance.

+03.12 Escalated Enforcement Action.
+A Notice of Violation for any Severity Level I, II, or III violation (or problem), or a civil penalty or order based on a violation.

+03.13 Finding.
+As used in this chapter, an observation of a vendor not meeting a requirement that has been described with objective evidence and assessed for significance.

+03.14 Inspection.
+The examination and assessment of any vendor activity to determine its effectiveness, to ensure safety, and/or to determine compliance.

+03.15 Inspection Document.
+Any material obtained or developed during an inspection that is considered to be an NRC record (see below).

-03. Inspections, Tests, Analyses, and Acceptance Criteria (ITAAC).
+03.16 Inspections, Tests, Analyses, and Acceptance Criteria (ITAAC).
 Those inspections, tests, analyses, and acceptance criteria identified in the combined license that if met are necessary and sufficient to provide reasonable assurance that the facility has been constructed

-and will operate in conformity with the license, the provisions of the Atomic Energy Act, and the Commission rules and regulations.
+and will operate in conformity with the license, the provisions of the Atomic Energy Act, as amended, and the Commission’s rules and regulations.

-03. ITAAC Family.
+03.17 ITAAC Family.
 A grouping of ITAAC that are related through similar construction processes, resulting products, and general inspection attributes.

+03.18 ITAAC Finding.
+An inspection finding that is material to the ITAAC acceptance criteria.